jrosen48/utk-homepage/content/post/2021-04-04-hiking-and-backpacking-with-a-little-one/index.md

 ![](images/IMG_3212.jpeg)

 - Our parents and my brother
-- My friends and my colleagues, who I like to work with.
+- My friends and my colleagues
+- My work

 Dayenu.
 Each would have been enough.